 - by post at GPO Box 1422, Brisbane Qld 4001

-ABC Television has created a webpage where it will file all its news stories on this Royal Commission – https://www.abc.net.au/news/story-streams/disability-royal-commission/
+ABC Television has created a webpage where it will post its news stories on this Royal Commission – https://www.abc.net.au/news/story-streams/disability-royal-commission/

 Deafness Forum of Australia is an independent peak body advocating for the highest quality of service to its constituents.
-While Deafness Forum may have had affiliations with organisations that might come under scrutiny by Commissioners, it sees the Royal Commission as an opportunity to identify issues to improve the quality of service for the millions of Australians our organisation represents.
+Deafness Forum values its affiliations and relationships with organisations throughout the sector and duly recognises that some may come under scrutiny from commissioners.
+It sees the Royal Commission as providing an opportunity to improve the quality of service for the millions of Australians it’s organisation represents enabling them to make complaints and give evidence without fear of retribution, by providing a legal assistance mechanism and implementation of laws to protect and enhance the wellbeing of people with disability.